 Treatment for Depression

 The good news is that depression can be effectively treated.
 Start by making an appointment for the senior with his or her primary care physician.
 During the appointment, the doctor can review current medications and health conditions that may be contributing to feelings of depression, as well as rule out any other underlying, undiagnosed medical conditions.
 The most common forms of treatment for depression are:

 Often, a physician will recommend that seniors try a combination of the two approaches.
 It’s important that the senior is regularly monitored by a physician, as each person requires a customized approach to overcoming depression.

 At Visiting Care Giving Services, our experienced team of St. Charles caregivers is always available to help seniors remain engaged and active during their Golden Years.
 With our companion care services, we help alleviate isolation, a factor that contributes to depression, by providing reliable and friendly care, right in the comfort of home.
 Let us help with:

-To learn more about how Visiting Care Giving Services’ compassionate and knowledgeable St. Charles caregivers can help a senior you love maintain an active lifestyle, give us a call today at (636) 493-9058 to set up a complimentary in-home consultation.
+To learn more about how Visiting Care Giving Services’ senior care in St. Charles and the surrounding areas can help a senior you love maintain an active lifestyle, give us a call today at (636) 493-9058 to set up a complimentary in-home consultation.
 To learn about each of the communities we serve, please visit our Service Area page.